 How has your geography degree helped you and how useful has it been in your career so far?

 For one, my degree has given me my basic academic training.
-This is where I learnt the basics of scientific principles, hypothesis testing and critical thinking.
-On the other side this particular degree has enabled me to experience and get exposure to many different topics as it includes a wide spread of material, from the human and physical geographies.
+This is where I learnt the basics of the scientific principles, hypothesis testing and critical thinking.
+On the other side this particular degree has enabled me to experience a wide variety of topics as it includes a wide spread of material, from both human and physical geography, and oceanography.